 1. Preheat oven to 350 degrees.
 Prepare a 24 mini muffin cup tin by spraying it with nonstick spray, set aside.

-2. In a large mixing bowl, combine the dry ingredients (flour, oat bran, baking powder, cinnamon and sea salt).
+2. In a large mixing bowl, combine the dry ingredients (flour, oat bran, brown sugar, baking powder, cinnamon and sea salt).

 3. In a separate bowl, whisk together the wet ingredients (carrots, apple, coconut, eggs, oil, yogurt and vanilla extract.